rgg1/Modeling-Judgements-in-Sequential-Events/README.md

 ## Project Overview

 The project investigates two main questions:
-1. How do people's prior beliefs about a process (random vs. skill-based) influence their predictions about future outcomes?
+1. How do people's prior beliefs about a process (luck-based vs. skill-based) influence their predictions about future outcomes?
-2. How do these beliefs influence their ability to classify sequences as random or non-random?
+2. How do these beliefs influence their ability to classify sequences as originating from a luck-based or skill-based process?

 The study combines empirical data collection with computational modeling using WebPPL to understand human judgment patterns in sequential events.